 Hadoop daemons must remain active all the time during a process is going on.
 Their failure causes a lot of challenges and issues.
 Jps Command is used to check whether they are working properly or not.

 It is basically an algorithm that guides the Name Node on how the blocks are to be stored.
 Its main aim is to put a limit on the traffic in the network.
 It also manages and controls the replicas of each block.

-Hadoop can easily utilize the commodity hardware which makes it easy for the users to add or to remove data node in case the same crashes too frequently.
+Hadoop can easily utilize the commodity hardware which makes it easy for the users to add or to remove data nodes in case the same crashes too frequently.
 They can easily be scaled in case data grow at a very quick rate.

 A general rule is that it shouldn’t exceed150 bytes for the proper functioning of the Name Node.

-In Hadoop 1 it is 64 MB while the same is 128 MB in case of Hadoop 2.
+In Hadoop 1 it is 64 MB while the same is 128 MB in the case of Hadoop 2.